slashdotdash/node-ledger-web/README.md

     cd node-ledger-web
     npm install

-Bower is used for JavaScript and CSS assets, once installed `npm install -g bower`, you can download the required dependencies.
+Bower is used to manage JavaScript and CSS dependencies.
+Install it and our dependencies

+    npm install -g bower
     bower install

-Grunt is used for building the front-end assets, you need to run the default Grunt task, once installed `npm install -g grunt-cli`.
+Grunt is used for building the front-end assets.
+Install grunt and run its default build task.

+    npm install -g grunt-cli
     grunt

 Finally, run the express application and open [http://localhost:3000/](http://localhost:3000/) in a web browser.

     node app.js

-By default it will start two http servers: one to listen on port 3000 for web requests; another on port 3001 for API requests.
+Two http servers will be started: One to listen on port 3000 for web requests, and one on port 3001 for API requests.

 ### Configuration